xcjames29/xcjames29/README.md

 ### Crypt Tweet  Social Media Website

-**Tech stacks: ReactJS, Chakra UI, Redux (Context API), ExpressJS, MongoDB, REST API, Chakra-UI** -Website for developers to share their thoughts and follow other developers -I built it from scratch including authentication and used JWT for authorization -You can follow other users and it generates a Feed that contains posts of all the users you are following -You can like a post, view other users’ profiles and unfollow them if you want -Here is the website link, https://crypt-tweet.netlify.app  you can log in with username cjames123  and password qwerty and have a look
+**Tech stacks: ReactJS, Chakra UI, Redux (Context API), ExpressJS, MongoDB, REST API, Chakra-UI**

+- Website for developers to share their thoughts and follow other developers
+- I built it from scratch including authentication and used JWT for authorization
+- You can follow other users and it generates a Feed that contains posts of all the users you are following
+- You can like a post, view other users’ profiles and unfollow them if you want
+- Here is the website link, https://crypt-tweet.netlify.app  you can log in with username cjames123  and password qwerty and have a look

 **Screenshots**